-Investment themes reflect how the enterprise allocates budget to the various initiatives it has defined to implement the enterprise business strategy.
-Each is a compelling, longer-term initiative that drives the programs that ultimately differentiate an enterprise from its competitors.
+Investment themes reflect how the portfolio allocates budget to the release trains that implement the portfolio business strategy.
+Each theme and train, is a compelling, longer-term initiative intended to ultimately differentiate an enterprise from its competitors.

 Investment themes differ from epics and features in that they are not prioritized backlog items.
-Instead, investment themes are considered as a “capacity allocation” in that each theme gets the amount of resource implied by the budget.
-They are executed concurrently and have equal priority, though some may reflect a smaller part of the overall budget.
-In this way, smaller but still important initiatives get the amount of attention they deserve.
+Instead, investment themes are considered as a “capacity allocation” in that each train gets the amount of resource implied by the budget.
+Trains run concurrently and have equal priority, though some may reflect a smaller part of the overall budget.
+In this way, smaller but still important initiatives get the attention and budget protection they deserve.
 This assures the enterprise behavior is true to its strategy, and that it is not short-changing big or small initiatives to the point of compromising its ability to execute the agreed-to strategy required to achieve longer-term financial goals.

-In SAFe, most investment themes translate directly to the company’s value streams, which are implemented by one or more Agile Release Trains.
-One such theme is different: this “interstitial theme” reflects the capacity allocation reserved for those cross-cutting business and architectural epics that help create the more holistic, comprehensive solutions, as represented in the Portfolio Backlog.
+One such theme is different; the Portfolio Backlog Investment Theme reflects the capacity allocation reserved for those business and architectural epics that help create the more holistic, comprehensive solutions, which are contained in the Portfolio Backlog.

-Each investment theme represents a key value proposition intended to provide marketplace differentiation and competitive advantage.
+Each investment theme is bound to a release train and describes and funds a key value proposition intended to provide marketplace differentiation and competitive advantage.
 Each represents a purposeful, known, and measurable ongoing investment in one or more systems, products, or applications that the teams are developing.
 Figure 2 illustrates one such example (from ASR [Ref 1], Chapter 23.).

-As implied by the themes in Figure 2, investment themes are fairly long lived, and it is common for an investment theme to drive business for a few years.
+As implied by the themes in Figure 2, investment themes are fairly long lived, and it is common for an investment theme to deliver value for years.

 Investment Themes Drive Release Trains